 Alright – time to give EaseUS its first score.
 In terms of features and capabilities, it’s a solid tool.
 It covers the basics well – wide file system support, recovery from most standard devices, and an interface that works for beginners and non-technical users alike.

 But we can’t give it a full 5.
 Some of the advertised strengths, like “1000+ file format support,” lean more into marketing than practical value.
-And the lack of built-in disk imaging is a big drawback in our book.
+The value of some extra tools is also debatable.

 So while it checks most of the right boxes, we think a solid 4 out of 5 is a fair and honest rating.